lcpp-org/hpic2doc/docs/source/index.rst

 `hPIC2 <https://doi.org/10.1016/j.cpc.2022.108569>`_ is a hybrid plasma
 simulation code written in C++ developed by the Laboratory of Computational
-Plasma Physicsat the University of Illinois at Urbana-Champaign.
+Plasma Physics at the University of Illinois at Urbana-Champaign.
 The hPIC2 code investigates the simultaneous use of different plasma models on the same domain, making it a hybrid code. hPIC2 supports an arbitrary number of plasma species,